domglusk/My-Personal-Findings/README.md

 You need to commend out both lines that start with Display in /etc/sddm.conf pretty easy fix.

 # Your system is screwed up and you can't get into a desktop environment and need to debug
 Use Qtile.
 In the repo I've put my list of packages I use for qtile plus my config.
 Should get everything you need.
 I've never had qtile break on me.
 Perfect window manager to test if an issue is desktop environment related or system related.
+You can install it via nix-env or pip if it's not in your repos.

 # USB Autosuspend (And How to Disable It)
 If you have something plugged into your computer that will disconnect after a few seconds your probably suffering from something that plagued me for a long time when on OpenSUSE Tumbleweed.
 I finally came across a fix, but I can't refind the forum post.
 Here's what you do